 When inmates are released from prison, they haven’t learned any coping skills to deal with the underlying causes of their drug addiction.
 When you couple that with the stresses of adjusting to life after being incarcerated and the difficulties that parolees face with finding suitable employment and housing, it’s not surprising that addicts who have not had addiction treatment relapse.
-Once they do, they are risk for being arrested for not only drug-related offenses, but other crimes as well.
+Once they do, they are at risk of being arrested for not only drug-related offenses but other crimes as well.

 Offering addicts a chance to deal with their illness and heal makes more sense.
 If we accept the argument that addiction is a disease, why spend so much time, energy and money punishing people who are sick after they’re arrested for only possession?
 We should treat them for their disease instead.
 We don’t penalize people living with other medical conditions in the same way.
-Repeat offenders and people caught distributing and trafficking heroin should be punished accordingly, but an offender caught with a small amount of the drug for personal use is probably a good candidate for treatment, not prison.
-Most current laws don’t offer anyone that opportunity, so the system doesn’t work well for anyone convicted of a non-violent type of crime involving possession without intent to traffic.
+Repeat offenders and people caught distributing and trafficking heroin should be punished accordingly.
+But, an offender caught with a small amount of the drug for personal use is probably a good candidate for treatment, not prison.
+Most current laws don’t offer anyone that opportunity.
+The system doesn’t work well for anyone convicted of a non-violent type of crime involving possession without intent to traffic.

 An inpatient rehab facility is a far better environment for addicts in recovery.
 In rehab, patients operate on a highly structured schedule, yet still have much more personal freedom than would inmates in prison.
 The day will be divided into set times for meals, counseling sessions, 12-step program meetings, recreation and free time.
 There will be a set time when clients are expected to be in their rooms at night.